Johnstone River

 When the Queensland Government Northeast Coast Expedition made a more thorough investigation of the area the following year, identifying the river's two branches, George Elphinstone Dalrymple renamed it after Sub-Inspector Robert Johnstone, the commander of the Native Mounted Police detachment at Cardwell, who accompanied both parties.

-Dalrymple's favourable report on the area's agricultural potential saw the first sugar cane plantation and mill established at Innisfail, which was then known as Geraldton, in 1881.
+After Dalrymple's favourable report on the area's agricultural potential, the first sugar cane plantation and mill were established at Innisfail, then known as Geraldton, in 1881.